gearglow/ReptiliaWithATwist/The List.md

 "Hermione?"
 Harry blurted. "*She's* my soul-mate?"

 "*Potential* soul-mate.
-You've run across a couple, looks like.
+You've run across a few, looks like.
 It really just means that you're super-compatible and you *get* each other.
 Or *can,* eventually.
 Looks like that Lovegood girl's another one."

 "*Luna!?*" Harry squeaked.